Tinnci/TPFanCtrl2/README.md

 ## Configuring

-You can configure the behaviour of the program by editing the values inside the `TPFanControl.ini` file that comes with the program,
+You can configure the behaviour of the program by editing the values inside the `TPFanCtrl2.ini` file that comes with the program,

-The `TPFanControl.ini` file should always be in the same directory as the `fancontrol.exe` executable file.
+The `TPFanCtrl2.ini` file should always be in the same directory as the `TPFanCtrl2.exe` executable file.

 ## Build